Ingenico-NPS-Latam/nps-sdk-ios/README.md

 You should configure your client session to be able to start to use nps-ios-sdk to identify your site while communicating with NPS.
 To do this, set value as parameter on the constructor of the Nps class.
 Remember to replace the client session call on sandbox with the production domain when you are ready to create real charges.

-You can obtain your client session by calling the webservice method "CreateClientSession" [CreateClientSession (Request)](#panel-parameters-reference) [CreateClientSession (Response)](#panel-parameters-reference)
+You can obtain your client session by calling the webservice method "NpsCreateClientSession" [CreateClientSession (Request)](#panel-parameters-reference) [CreateClientSession (Response)](#panel-parameters-reference)